Boeing 2707: Refining the design

 A major change in the design came when Boeing added canards behind the nose—which added weight.
 Boeing also faced insurmountable weight problems due to the swing-wing mechanism, a titanium pivot section having been fabricated with a weight of 4600 lb and measuring 11 ft long and 2.5 ft thick, and the design could not achieve sufficient range.
 Flexing of the fuselage (it would have been the longest ever built) threatened to make control difficult.
 In October 1968, the company was finally forced to abandon the variable geometry wing.
 The Boeing team fell back on a tailed delta fixed wing.
 The new design was also smaller, seating 234, and known as the Model 2707-300.
 Work began on a full-sized mock-up and two prototypes in September 1969, now two years behind schedule.

 A promotional film claimed that airlines would soon pay back the federal investment in the project, and it was projected that SSTs would dominate the skies with subsonic jumbo jets (such as Boeing's 747) being only a passing intermediate fad.

-By October 1969, there were delivery positions reserved for 122 Boeing SSTs by 26 airlines, including Alitalia, Canadian Pacific Airlines, Delta Air Lines, Iberia, KLM, Northwest Airlines, and World Airways.
+By October 1969, there were delivery positions reserved for 122 Boeing SSTs by 26 airlines, including Alitalia, Canadian Pacific Airlines, Pakistan International Airlines, Delta Air Lines, Iberia, KLM, Northwest Airlines, and World Airways.